The many benefits of waiting until your baby’s umbilical cord has stopped pulsating before cutting it are well known.

 During your prenatal appointments, make sure you talk to your doctor or midwife about your wish for DCC if a c-section becomes necessary.
 It’s better to have the discussion earlier than to wait until you are about to be taken into theatre.
 It also gives you the opportunity to change care providers if DCC is important to you.

-If DCC is not possible, due to caregiver reference or for medical reasons, ask your doctor to consider cord milking.
+If DCC is not possible, due to caregiver preference or for medical reasons, ask your doctor to consider cord milking.
 Cord milking involves pushing the blood away from the placenta and toward the baby; it can be done quite quickly, taking much less time than DCC (about 20 seconds instead of 60 seconds).

 While this process is not a slow and easy transition from womb to world, it still allows your baby to receive more placental blood than if the cord were clamped immediately.
 The other advantage of cord milking is that the obstetrician can pass the baby to waiting paediatric staff, who can do the milking.
 This allows the obstetrician to focus on finishing the surgery without delay.